Common Questions about Homebirth and Midwifery Care

 a doppler for listening to the baby's heart rate during labor and pushing

 an oxygen tank and resuscitation bag/ masks for parent and newborn

 a suction device for removing mucus and other material from the baby's nose and mouth

 drugs for preventing or stopping the birthing person from bleeding too much after the birth

 IV equipment and fluids for rehydration of the laboring person

 Herbal and homeopathic remedies for use during labor

 Antibiotics for GBS positive people

 Clients are required to purchase certain other supplies for the birth, such as disposable underpads and gloves.
-You can take a look at my birth kit here.
+You can take a look at our birth kit here.

 What happens in an emergency?

-My job during your labor is to hold space for things to unfold safely.
-Part of that holding of space is monitoring for signs that tell me labor has gone outside of what is normal.
+Our job during your labor is to hold space for things to unfold safely.
+Part of that holding of space is monitoring for signs that tell us labor has gone outside of what is normal.
 The majority of problems that occur during labor and birth present warning signs and midwives are extensively trained in recognizing these warning signs.
-In addition, my experience working in a "high risk" setting has given me a lot of experience in this regard!

 Sometimes, just a change in the laboring person's position or rehydration solves the problem and a hospital transfer is not necessary.
 But by far, the most common reason for going to the hospital during labor is not an emergency but exhaustion and/or request for pain relief (this is more common in first-time parents with very long labors).
 Occasionally, we may transfer for a cervix that stops dilating or because the baby's heartbeat is indicating they are stressed for some reason.
 Even more infrequently there are circumstances that are more emergent, such as sudden, severe changes in the baby’s heart rate, sudden onset of unusual bleeding in labor suggesting a problem with the placenta, or a severe postpartum hemorrhage requiring a blood transfusion.